-Through Bruntwood, the Growth Company enables customers to access the scheme, overcoming the normal threshold of a minimum of 30 placements to participate.
-The Growth Company will assist customers making their application and will guide them through the process of securing the grant funding, recruitment of the placements and on-boarding them.
+The Growth Company can assist customers making their application and guide them through the process of securing the grant funding, recruitment of the placements and on-boarding them.
 They can also provide the compulsory career support and training that is a condition of the scheme which costs £500 out the £1500 grant allowance per placement.

 Applications are open until the end of December 2021.
 However as funds for the scheme are limited, it is recommended to apply early.

-High quality work placements and training for 16-24 year olds.
-The government will now fund employers who provide trainees with work experience, at a rate of £1,000 per trainee.
 The government will improve provision and expand eligibility for traineeships to those with Level 3 qualifications and below, to ensure that more young people have access to high quality training.
-More information can be found here.
+More information can be found HERE.

 Traineeships are designed to get people aged 16 to 24 their first job after education, and can last between six weeks and six months.